maximumstock/poe-currency-flip-planner/README.md

 Assuming `poetry` is installed:

 1. Enter a new pipenv shell session: `poetry shell`
-1. Install all dependencies: `poetry install`
+1. Install all dependencies: `poetry install --only main`

 ### Via Python Virtual Environment